-Our school is committed to maintaining a safe and healthy learning environment.
-We ask that you keep your child home if they have experienced any of the symptoms listed below in the past 24 hours.
-This helps reduce the spread of illness to other students and staff.
+Our schools are committed to maintaining a safe and healthy learning environment.
+To help reduce the spread of illness, we ask that you keep your child home if they have experienced any of the symptoms listed below in the past 24 hours.

 Fever of 100.4ºF or higher.
 Your child must be fever-free for at least 24 hours without the use of fever-reducing medication before returning to school.

-Discharge (other than clear) from the nose, mouth, eyes, ears, or any other body area.
+Discharge (other than clear) from the nose, mouth, eyes, ears, or any other body areas.

 Open, draining sores that cannot be covered or kept bandaged.